New camper families – welcome back! It’s another Tuesday, which means another week of our New Camper Blog series.

 We look at cabin groups from last year and try to switch things up.
 We want every summer to be a new year, so we won’t put an entire cabin group back together again.
 This is great for our new campers – every year, the group is new, so being brand new to camp isn’t that big of a deal – everyone is experiencing something new on the first day!

 We try to place your daughter in the perfect group for her.
 You fill out quite a bit of information before you come to camp, and we take in all of it when considering each camper for a cabin.
 We want each group to be a good mix of personalities, but also a place where every camper will feel like she has a friend.

 If you don’t want to be with someone who is requesting you, let them know!
 It is so much better to talk to a family ahead of time than disappointing everyone on Opening Day.
 We don’t keep cabin requests confidential, and we will be honest with all groups involved if there is a cabin request question.
 Avoid this disappointment by being honest ahead of time!

 Have twins?
-Make sure to list the twin as a cabin request on your Cabin Request form, if you want for your girls to be together.
-We don’t automatically assume you want them together – you need to let us know!
+Make sure to list the twins as a cabin requests on your Cabin Request form, if you want for your girls to be together.
+We don’t automatically assume you want them together – you need to let us know.

-You’ll find out your cabin assignment on Opening Day…it is one of the most exciting parts of camp!
-When you arrive, our Program Staff will greet you at your car and tell you your cabin assignment.
+You’ll find out your cabin assignment on Opening Day…it is one of the most exciting parts of camp.
+When you arrive, our Staff will greet you at your car and tell you your cabin assignment.
 It’s fun!

 You may not know anyone, but don’t worry.
-Our counselors do a great job of helping the group as they get to know each other from the very first day.
+Our counselors do a great job of helping the group as everyone gets to know each other.
 In no time, our new campers feel like seasoned campers and will have some great camp friends!